 Kimberly Forteath - "Making obstacle courses in the garden"

 Looking for activities to improve physical development?
 Both Sarah and Kimberly built obstacle courses in the garden.
-This is a great way to tackle key areas of the EYFS.
 Balancing on the planks of wood, holding the egg on a spoon are both ways of improving fine and gross motor skill.

 Creating a 'sports day' out of the course then incorporates personal, social, and emotional development as well as communication and language as the children take turns and have to listen to instructions.

 Sylvia Butcher - "Using 'spare parts', this is the 'racing car' one child built without any help or guidance"

 Letting children experiment with 'loose parts play' can lead to some amazing creations, small or large, as with Sylvia's children who made a racing car outside in the garden.

 As you're outside, don't be afraid to let the children get messy!

 Why not take simple activities that we might see as every day, on a small scale and grow them further outside.
 Jennifer McInaily took inspiration from a child's interest in a television show (above left) and "had some messy outdoor play painting a box to become Chase's car from Paw Patrol".

 Angela Burns (above right) developed extended learning for her children "waddling like ducks after reading Dr. Seuss" and creating an outdoor, physical activity as the children make duck footprints on a large sheet of paper.